Boy, the Michael Jackson jury is really working hard, aren't they?

 Stay with us.

-Having more fun than a human being should be allowed to have.
+All right, we are back having more fun than a human being should be allowed to have.

-We'll get to your phone calls here in just a second.
+I'll get to your phone calls here in just a second.

-I have a story from uh the UK Times by Richard Beeston, the headline, why the West's billions may end up in the wrong hands.
+I have a story from the UK Times by Richard Beeston, the headline, why the West's billions may end up in the wrong hands.

 The G8 summit could help to make poverty history for a number of African countries, but corruption remains a major worry.